saturnlighting/literature-review/README.md

 associated with higher uptake and deposit of dock-less shared bicycle trips.

-“Elements positively associated with physical activity in older adults were (…) street lighting; crime-related safety; traffic-related safety.
-Negatively associated with physical activity were (…) barriers to walking/cycling; crime-related unsafety; unattended dogs; inadequate street lighting and upkeep; vandalism, etc.” (Bonaccorsi et al. 2020).

 Using odd ratios, Uttley, Fotios, and Lovelace (2020) found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
 Uttley, Fotios, and Lovelace (2020) also found a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark.

-“Pedestrians and cyclists have similar preferences for road segments with building lower than 6 floors, 50% retail shops in frontage, more greenery, lamps between 15 m and 30 m, more crossing facilities, wider sidewalk/bike lane and not crowded” (Liu et al. 2020).

 Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle